Cord blood bank: Private banks

 Private banking is typically costly to parents and not covered by insurance.
 The ability to use the cord blood may also depend on the long-term commercial viability of the enterprise.
 Accordingly, whether cord blood banking is a worthwhile expenditure for the expectant parent depends in part upon whether the expenditure is offset by the likelihood of ultimately using the cord blood and by the benefits of such use.
 It is important to ensure the credentials of any potential private bank.
-In the United States, the Food and Drug Administration regulates cord blood under the category of “Human Cells, Tissues, and Cellular and Tissue Based-Products”.
+In the United States, the Food and Drug Administration regulates cord blood under the category of "Human Cells, Tissues, and Cellular and Tissue Based-Products".
 Since the FDA considers cord blood stored at public banks to be "drugs", but doesn't consider cord blood stored at private banks for use by the donor to be drugs, private banks are held to a less stringent regulatory standard.
-The leading cord blood banks in the U.S. include Americord, Cord Blood Registry, Viacord.

-Cord blood transplants require less stringent matching between the tissue types of the donor and patient, known as their human leukocyte antigen (HLA) types.
-Bone marrow transplants require a complete match on six key antigens, which are measures of graft-versus-host reaction, known as a 6/6 match.
-Cord blood transplants achieve the same medical success with only a 4/6 match.
+Historically, cord blood transplants required less stringent matching between the tissue types of the donor and patient, known as their human leukocyte antigen (HLA) types.
+Bone marrow transplants required a complete match on six key antigens, to decrease the chance of graft-versus-host disease, known as a 6/6 match.
+Cord blood transplants achieved the same medical success with only a 4/6 match.
 HLA type is inherited from both parents, so siblings are particularly likely to be a match, and people from the same ethnic heritage are more likely to match.
 Minority ethnic groups have difficulty finding a perfectly matched transplant donor.
-Studies have found that allogeneic transplants have a better outcome when the donor and patient are related.
-The odds that two siblings will have the 6/6 match required for a bone marrow transplant are 25%.
-The odds that two siblings will have the 4/6 match required for a cord blood transplant are 39%.
+Allogeneic transplants have traditionally had a better outcome when the donor and patient are related, because then the minor antigens also match.
+The odds that two siblings will have a 6/6 match, for a matched related bone marrow transplant, are 25%.
+Now that new techniques for haploidentical stem cell transplantation have greatly improved success rates, the requirement for a matched donor is much less of a barrier to transplant.
+Most families can provide a haploidentical donor.